Is soup good for weight loss? Here’s what the research says

 Luckily, we also have evidence from other research looking specifically at soup and weight loss.

-For example, a study involving a 10-week diet program found people who consume soup more than 4 times per week lost 20% of their body weight.
+For example, a study involving a 10-week diet program found that people who consume soup more than 4 times per week lost 20% of their body weight.
 In comparison, the people who had soup less than 4 times lost 14% of their body weight [2].

 Putting all of this together, we can safely say that soup is good for weight loss.

-To get the most benefit from soups, you need to focus on enjoying them as part of a varied diet and making healthy soup recipes for weight loss — which we’ll spill secrets on later.
+To get the most benefit from soups, you need to focus on enjoying them as part of a varied diet and making healthy soup recipes for weight loss, which we’ll spill secrets on later.

 Is soup good for losing belly fat?

-In the large population studies we mentioned earlier, many of the results found people who eat soup had a lower waist circumference than non-soup eaters [2].
+In the large population studies we mentioned earlier, many of the results found that people who eat soup had a lower waist circumference than non-soup eaters [2].

-This suggests that soup can help trim your mid-section; including the waist, belly, and hips.
+This suggests that soup can help trim your mid-section, including the waist, belly, and hips.

 A separate study looked at people who had recently completed a weight loss diet and were now aiming to maintain their current weight [1].

-This study involved 2 groups; one that received a normal diet for their weight class and one that received a low-energy diet.
+This study involved 2 groups: one that received a normal diet for their weight class and one that received a low-energy diet.
 The low-energy diet included foods with high water content, such as soups, fruits, vegetables, and whole grains.

 After 7 months in the program, the results were fairly small.
 The group on a normal diet gained 1% of their body weight, while the group on a low-energy diet lost 1% of their body weight.